PSUTrec/documentation/_documents/15-exploreplus.md

 <figure class="align-left">
     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/explore-fig9.png" alt="">
-    <figcaption>Fig. 9: All the current options for displaying different types of data.</figcaption>
+    <figcaption>Fig. 9: All the current options for displaying different types of data.
+Each time a filter is changed, remember to click the "Reload" button.</figcaption>
 </figure>

 You can also set the timescale comparison to years (default), months, weeks, and days.
 This allows you to compare historical data for up to three different periods.
 If you find that it would be beneficial to compare more time periods, please let us know and we'll consider it for the next update.